 The most successful recruiters understand the value of relationship building.
 Balancing the needs of clients and candidates, generating excitement around roles, and finding the right fit requires more than one simple email or phone call.
 Knowing that a candidate’s or client’s experience will determine if they choose to work with the firm again, recruiters must be able to provide a high level of customer service.
 This will give you the experience needed to make a successful transition to in-house recruiting—especially in a candidate-driven market where top applicants are looking for a personalized experience when job searching.

-When working for an recruiting firm you encounter candidates and clients with widely varying personalities.
+When working for a recruiting firm you encounter candidates and clients with widely varying personalities.
 Not only will this teach you how to read the emotions of others, but also about the way you handle challenging situations and communicate with others.
 Known as emotional intelligence, this is a skill that is in high demand for in-house recruiters—especially in today’s market where cultural fit is so important.

-“The best recruiters can make a match not just on skillset, but also on personality fit,” says Tessa.
+“The best recruiters can make a match not just on skillset, but also on personality fit,” says Samantha.
 “Since culture is built around personality, emotional intelligence is key to finding the right fit.”
 It also helps streamline the hiring process.
 Once you understand the personality of a company and/or the team, it will become much easier to source candidates.